-- i) A person shall raise his hand when requesting to speak - This allows the Chair to bring in Councillors to the debate one at a time, just like an organised Zoom meeting.A person who speaks at a meeting shall direct his comments to the chairman of the meeting k) Only one person is permitted to speak at a time.
-If more than one person wants to speak, the chairman of the meeting shall direct the order of speaking.
-Again, this allows the Chair to bring in Councillors to the debate one at a time.
+- i) A person shall raise his hand when requesting to speak This allows the Chair to bring in Councillors to the debate one at a time, just like an organised Zoom meeting - j) A person who speaks at a meeting shall direct his comments to the chairman of the meeting

+No Councillor chat around the table which is impossible to minute and is not always heard by the whole meeting - k) Only one person is permitted to speak at a time.
+If more than one person wants to speak, the chairman of the meeting shall direct the order of speaking. - Again, this allows the Chair to bring in Councillors to the debate one at a time - x) A meeting shall not exceed a period of 2 hours.